top of page

 OUR HISTORY

-From a fledgling unfunded group of determined African American tobacco control activists, the AATCLC has built an incredible track record as an organization that has changed the trajectory of tobacco control in the US.
+From a group of unfunded yet determined African American tobacco control activists, the AATCLC made a historical impact, changing the trajectory of tobacco control in the US.

-Since their inception, the AATCLC has worked incredibly hard.
-They have traveled across the country, engaging with communities, while building community capacity and igniting along the way a growing number of empowered members of the Black Community.
-They have also provided technical assistance to health departments, private foundations, coalitions, and municipalities working to pass ordinances that would prohibit the sale of menthol cigarettes and other flavored tobacco products.
+The AATCLC worked tirelessly, advocating across The U.S., engaging communities, and igniting a growing number of members from the Black Community.
+They provided technical assistance to health departments, foundations, coalitions, and municipalities working to pass policies prohibiting the sale of menthol cigarettes and flavored tobacco products.

 DSC06131.jpg